google-deepmind/dm-haiku/README.md

     return jnp.dot(x, w) + b
 ```

 All modules have a name.
+When no `name` argument is passed to the module, its
+name is inferred from the name of the Python class (for example `MyLinear`
-Modules can also have named parameters that
+becomes `my_linear`).
+Modules can have named parameters that are accessed
-are accessed using `hk.get_parameter(param_name, ...)`.
-We use this API (rather
+using `hk.get_parameter(param_name, ...)`.
+We use this API (rather than just
-than just using object properties) so that we can convert your code into a pure
+using object properties) so that we can convert your code into a pure function
-function using `hk.transform`.
+using `hk.transform`.

 When using modules you need to define functions and transform them into a pair
 of pure functions using `hk.transform`.
 See our [quickstart](#quickstart) for